WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                                                         </div>

                                                                                                         <p>
-                                                                                                          Group Policy Design is a hotly discussed topic, with lots of different ideas and discussions. Â However, there is not a whole lot of actual metrics. Â ADM and ADMX templates apply registry keys in an 'enforced' manner. Â That is, if you or the machine has access to read the policies, the registry keys within are applied. [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                                                                          Group Policy Design is a hotly discussed topic, with lots of different ideas and discussions.
+However, there is not a whole lot of actual metrics.
+ADM and ADMX templates apply registry keys in an 'enforced' manner.
+That is, if you or the machine has access to read the policies, the registry keys within are applied. [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->